nilforooshan/nilforooshan.github.io/resume.md

 Putting biology into equations and equations into program codes
 Single-step genomic evaluation
 Computational biology
-Traveling
+Travelling

 # Education

 **Swedish University of Agricultural Sciences, Dept. Animal Breeding and Genetics**
-PhD in Animal Breeding and Genetics -- Quantitative Genetics, June 2007 -- May 2011
+PhD in Animal Breeding and Genetics &ndash; Quantitative Genetics, June 2007 &ndash; May 2011

 # Awards